-A tiny ice cream shop nestled on the basement floor of Nakano Broadway, an otaku paradise brimming with anime goods and pop culture collectibles, has made a big name for itself with its colossal, 8-layer soft serve ice cream cone at a bargain price of 550 yen.
+A tiny ice cream shop in Tokyo’s Nakano Broadway sits nestled in the basement of this otaku paradise brimming with anime goods and pop culture collectibles.
+This small store is making a big name for itself with its colossal, 8-layer soft serve ice cream cone at a bargain price of 550 yen.
 The towering ice cream made up of swirls of strawberry, coffee, milk, chocolate, matcha, banana, grape, and ramune soda is deliciously soft and creamy.

-I particularly liked the more noticeable flavours of coffee, chocolate, and banana.
-Just be a little weary of its precarious structure, despite being indoors the ice cream melts very fast and patrons eat their ice cream standing near the store.
-I must admit it wasn’t just the summer heat that had me sweating!
+Particular stands out are the more noticeable flavours of coffee, chocolate, and banana.
+But be a little weary of its precarious structure.
 Don’t get too carried away taking your perfect sweet snap, as you might have an ice cream avalanche on your hands.

-Previously a smaller outfit with a set up like a vending machine, ‘the smallest zoo in the world’, Dobutsuen, moved to a new location just 100m away.
-This store offers a new menu of their signature cute animal cones alongside baby bottle and light bulb sodas and ice cream tacos.
+This shop selling ice cream in Tokyo was previously a smaller outfit with a set up like a vending machine.
+Now ‘the smallest zoo in the world’, Dobutsuen, has moved to a new location just 100m away.
+This store offers a new menu of their signature cute animal ice cream cones alongside baby bottle and light bulb sodas and ice cream tacos.
 The store is choc-full of kawaii, their own branded merchandise, and even comes with a dedicated candy pink photo background to make your ice cream snaps the instagram envy of your friends.

-This ice cream zoo offers various animals and flavours in a single scoop cones for 500 yen – tiger (blueberry and cheesecake), elephant (vanilla, strawberry, and soda), pig (strawberry), chicken (vanilla), panda (cookies and cream), rabbit (strawberry sponge cake).
-Bigger more expensive cones were three pigs (random), and chicken family (vanilla and orange).
+This Tokyo ice cream zoo offers various animals and flavours in single scoop cones for 500 yen – tiger (blueberry and cheesecake), elephant (vanilla, strawberry, and soda), pig (strawberry), chicken (vanilla), panda (cookies and cream), and rabbit (strawberry sponge cake).
+Bigger more expensive cones are three pigs (random), and chicken family (vanilla and orange).

-Situated just a stones throw away from Sensoji Temple in traditional area of Asakusa, Suzukien offers what is said to be the richest matcha ice cream in Tokyo.
-I arrived at the shop at 11am on a Monday and it was already crowded with people, a testament to the shop’s fantastic reputation.
-The shops sells matcha (green tea) ice cream in varying levels of intensity listed from the least strong No. 1 to the most intense No. 7.
-They also other flavours including adzuki bean (red bean), strawberry, hochija (roasted green tea), brown rice tea, Japanese black tea, black sesame, and mango sorbet.
+Situated just a stones throw away from Sensoji Temple this traditional Asakusa shop offers what is said to be the richest matcha ice cream in Tokyo.
+Arriving at 11am on a Monday, the store is already crowded with people, a testament to the shop’s fantastic reputation.
+The shop sells matcha (green tea) ice cream in varying levels of intensity listed from the least strong No. 1 to the most intense No. 7.
+They also offer other flavours including adzuki bean (red bean), strawberry, hochija (roasted green tea), brown rice tea, Japanese black tea, black sesame, and mango sorbet.

-The trendy neighbourhood of Hiroo has a kind of hipster vibe to it filled with juice bars, chilled-out cafes, ethnic restaurants, and burger joints.
-Here sits a cute little store with fun phrases adorning the walls, selling hot dogs, milkshakes, donuts, and their signature vanilla ice cream cone.
-This teeny cone filled with a perfect swirl of cloud like ice cream was an enjoyable treat.
-Despite it’s small size it was delightful due to its creamy, organic milky richness.
+Despite its small size patrons can delight in the soft serve’s creamy, organic milky richness.
 A lot of studies have gone into making this little cone, with the makers insisting that people prefer this size of ice cream (125g) and shape.
 If you’re feeling particularly peckish their hot dogs aren’t bad either!

-Takeshita Street in Harajuku is full of all kinds of foodie delights, giant UFO candy floss, cream-filled sweet crepes, and among them sits the Croquant Chou Zaku Zaku pastry shop.
-As well as selling to die for crispy, pastry puffs filled with delicious fresh custard cream, they also sell delicious soft serve ice cream, in a crunchy wafer cone, made from milk from premier dairy producing region Hokkaido.
+Takeshita Street in Harajuku is full of all kinds of foodie delights from giant UFO candy floss to cream-filled sweet crepes.
+If you’re looking for your Tokyo ice cream fix visit the Croquant Chou Zaku Zaku pastry shop.
+As well as selling to die for crispy, pastry puffs filled with delicious fresh custard cream, they also sell delicious soft serve ice cream in a crunchy wafer cone, made from milk from premier dairy producing region Hokkaido.
 The ice cream is really light and sweet, and the quality of the dairy used really comes through.

 Tokyo has so many great ice cream places that it’s hard to pick just a handful.
 It’s not hard to find an excuse to eat ice cream in the sweltering heat of the Japanese summer, but remember ice cream can be enjoyed all year round.
 Don’t forget to check out your local convenience store for delicious and affordable sweet treats too!